gemgento/rails_script/README.md

 ### Generating New Controllers

-When a new controller is generated, the JavaScript asset file will be generated with Rails Script.
-However, if you need to manually generate a Rails Script controller you can use:
+When a new controller is generated, the JavaScript asset file will be generated with RailsScript.
+However, if you need to manually generate a RailsScript controller you can use:

     $ rails g rails_script:controller Some::NewController